bchesnut19/wifi_connectivity_bot/Readme.txt

 -Add string arg to tweet_script.py*
 -Implement config file*
--Add functionality to update webpage with log files* -Restarting wifi interface if previous script run had it recorded as down
--Debug csv update script
+-Add functionality to update webpage with log files* -Debug csv update script
 -Reading in interface names from either configFile or hardware